 This is the first of a two-part series about how you can become an Oracle DBA in today’s almost non-existent DBA job market.
 This article focuses on gateway jobs, which are easier to obtain and give you exposure to Oracle.
 The second article will focus on ways to learn Oracle and get the most out of your training dollar.

 Despite the slow job market for even experienced DBA’s, many people are still interested in pursuing this career field.
 The truth of the matter is that Oracle database administration is hard in at least two ways: hard to learn and hard to get into.
 Moreover, in many cases, as plenty of people can attest to, once you become a DBA, there is no guarantee you will stay employed as one.
 There are lots of Oracle DBA’s who have gone back to plumbing and dry walling.

-I recently saw a post on an Oracle-related website where the poster was asking for information about starting salaries for DBA's with no experience, but who had some training and, perhaps, a certification.
-The poster was asking for this information so he could complete his application for federally funded education he "earned" for having his job re-located outside of the US.
-Unfortunately, for the poster, he was not allowed to move with his former job.
+I recently saw a post on an Oracle-related website where the poster was asking for information about starting salaries for DBA’s with no experience, but who had some training and, perhaps, a certification.
+The poster was asking for this information so he could complete his application for federally funded education he “earned” for having his job re-located outside of the

 It is amazing that our tax dollars are paying government workers to advise laid-off workers to become Oracle DBA’s.
 Which hidden job market have these government workers tapped into that routinely hires inexperienced (and maybe even certified) database administrator wanna-be’s?
 Certainly, it is not a job market which exists today in the United States, nor one that has existed in the last several years, and depressingly, not likely to be present in the foreseeable future either.
 But, you say, you really want to become an Oracle DBA.